Hey, Type A: These 13 Detail-Oriented Jobs Are Perfect for You

 We all know Type A people.
 They’re the ones who have color-coded to-do lists.
 They’re organized.
 They multitask like nobody’s business.
 They hate waiting in lines and wasting time.
 (And this short intro is just their style.)

 In their honor, let’s get right to the point.
 There are plenty of jobs out there perfectly suited for Type A personalities, and here is a list of 13 of them.

-11 Jobs Perfect for People with Type A Personalities
+13 Jobs Perfect for People With Type A Personalities

 These Type A job ideas (alphabetized, in list format) vary by type.
 Some offer full-time opportunities, while others allow for part-time work and flexible schedules.
-Some require you to look into jobs in your city and others — a lot, actually — let you work from home.
+Some require you to look into jobs in your city, and others let you work from home.

-Usually you are paid per audio hour, but that’s not equivalent to a real hour, as you’ll probably find yourself pausing and rewinding.
-Transcriptionist Lisa Mills says one audio hour might take two to five hours to transcribe.
-She makes about $25 per hour.
+Usually these jobs pay by the audio hour, but that’s not equivalent to a real hour, as you’ll probably find yourself pausing and rewinding.

 Event/wedding/meeting planning requires extremely organized individuals who know their way around a checklist or two.
 They have to coordinate and hire others to successfully execute an event or get-together.

 This job will likely require a degree and/or some experience, but you can always start under a “junior” status or assistant.
 (Read how this woman got started as a wedding planner with no prior experience.)
 If you played any kind of role in planning a wedding or major family event, you already have some experience to lean on.